rnd-kdi/kdi-iot-era-extension/README.md

 # xbot_extension_mqtt_era
-Extension for YoloBit to work with IoT MQTT protocol
+Extension for xbot to work with ER-a IoT Platform based on MQTT protocol Developed by KDI EDUCATION